frontendbabel/frontendbabel.github.com/src/documents/articles/svg-fallback-and-modify/index.html.md

 meta:
   desc: >
+    The task: paint over 30 colorless SVG icons and generate their PNG+CSS fallbacks for the older browsers.
+This could take ages manually and is significantly fast with "svg_fallback" grunt plugin by @yoksel_en.

 ---
 Once upon a time my colleagues and I met a need to work up a lot of SVG icons.
 The prerequisites: over 30